Harsha Bhat, Taft Research Center

 Mauricio Espinoza, Romance and Arabic Languages & Literatures

-En el corazón de todo": Poesía bilingüe en Ohio
+En el corazón de todo: Poesía bilingüe en Ohio

 Mauricio Espinoza, Romance and Arabic Languages & Literatures